Developer Guide

 Enter

-in the command box.Expected: all contacts whose name contain two or more words, with any of the word starting with “a” and another starting with “t” (e.g. Aaron Tan, Alice Teo, Tony Ang, Terry Au) will show up in the list.
+find a tin the command box.Expected: all contacts whose name contain two or more words, with any of the word starting with “a” and another starting with “t” (e.g. Aaron Tan, Alice Teo, Tony Ang, Terry Au) will show up in the list.

 -